Rated4.8/5 | 1567 reviews

 Instead, it directs shared-house and multi-tenant landlords into the current England agreement flow, with dedicated Standard, Premium, Student, and HMO / Shared House routes depending on the setup.

-Common landlord searches this route covers
+Common landlord searches for this setup

 joint tenancy agreement englandmultiple tenant tenancy agreementhouse share tenancy agreementjoint and several liability

-What this agreement route covers
+What this agreement covers

 • Supports multiple tenants, couples, flatmates, and shared houses